dimitri-nicolo/calico/master/reference/cnx/policy-editor.md

 For a non-privileged user to be able to do something with the Web UI, they need to be granted access to one or more tiers.

-Tiers should be created by adminitrators, and the ability to perform CRUD operations on tiers is tantamount to full administrative control of all network policy.
+Tiers should be created by administrators, and the ability to perform CRUD operations on tiers is tantamount to full administrative control of all network policy.
 The ability to update a tier or create tiers allows that user to place their tier first and take control before other policy.